 Today’s modern workplace is transforming the role of the community bank human resources (HR) professional.
 People management and responsible administration is key for all HR professionals.
-However, finding reliable and timely information to help your bank navigate complex employment situations can be challenging.

 Whether you are a seasoned HR professional or you’ve recently taken on the role at your community bank, this seminar will provide you with the necessary information to handle the most important legal and emerging issues at your bank.

 This course addresses critical HR requirements that all community bank HR professionals must know and discusses emerging legal issues that affect community banks.
 Leave with practical advice, guidance, and key strategies to ensure effective and compliant management of employee and employer requirements.

 All times stated are Central Time.
 2020 agenda below.
 2021 agenda posted soon!